-Individual flight tracks with transponder tail number identification will only be made available to authorized District personnel, the airframe owner, and the pilot in command.
+Individual flight tracks with transponder tail number identification will only be made available to authorized District personnel, the airframe owner, company chief pilot, if any, and the pilot in command.

-Authorized District staff shall have access to flight tracking data, as authorized by the General Manager.
+Authorized District staff, and Board members, and the Airport Community Advisory Team shall have access to flight tracking data, as authorized by the General Manager.